natura-cosmeticos/natds-rn/docs/PullRequests.md

 ## Opening a pull request

-When you open a pull request, be sure to fill the description template provided and add any other addicional information that will be helpfull for the review proccess.
+When you open a pull request, be sure to fill the description template provided and add any other additional information that will be helpful for the review process.

 Also, a pull request is a trigger for several processes.
 The main processes are: